Vitaliksobko/Reenbit-Test-Task/README.md

 # Reenbit.TestTask

-## About Project

-This project was created as a test task for intern position at Reenbit
+## This project was created as a test task for intern position at Reenbit

 ## Used Technologies